- 1

 All the events in February reflect that AI Agents are still in a growth phase with high uncertainty.
 Organizations considering these tools should ask themselves:

-- How sensitive is the data you're giving AI Agents access to? — CVE-2026-25253 shows that agents running on local machines can be attacked.
-If data is sensitive (e.g., financial data, employee records), risk must be carefully assessed.
-(Read more: SQL Injection and Prevention)
+- How sensitive is the data you plan to give the AI Agent access to? — Vulnerability CVE-2026-25253 demonstrates that Agents running locally can be attacked.
+If data is sensitive (e.g., financial records, employee data), risks must be carefully assessed (read more: SQL Injection and Prevention).

-- What is the Bus Factor of the project you're relying on? — OpenClaw was developed primarily by one person.
-When that person moves on, continuity becomes a question.
-Enterprise-grade software needs a clearly defined support team.
+- What is the Bus Factor of the project you depend on? — OpenClaw was primarily developed by a single person.
+When that person leaves, continuity becomes uncertain.
+Enterprise-grade software must have a clearly defined maintenance team.

-- Do you have a Patch Management process? — When new vulnerabilities emerge, how quickly can your organization update?
-(Read more: Disaster Recovery for Critical Systems)
+- Do you have a Patch Management process in place? — When new vulnerabilities emerge, how quickly can your organization apply updates? (read more: Disaster Recovery for Critical Systems)

-AI Agent technology has high potential, but it must be used with understanding — not just "because it's trending" but with proper assessment of whether it's suitable for your organization, whether data is secure, and whether there's a contingency plan when problems arise.
+AI Agent technology has high potential, but must be used with understanding — not just "adopted because it is trending."
+You must evaluate whether it suits your organization, whether your data will be secure, and whether you have a contingency plan when issues arise.

 — Saeree ERP Team